matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 for messages in order to read state of agents.
 And I think that is a recipe in Erlang, and they will admit it, for manual deadlocks, because you have to set up: I sent you this, and I am waiting for you to reply back to me.
-And you go into this nested: I am waiting for this response from Fred.
+And you go into this nested: I am waiting for a response from Fred.
 And it is possible to write deadlocks that way.

-You can write deadlocks with `await` in Clojure, but `await` you are using really strictly for synchronization.
+You can write deadlocks with `await` in Clojure, but `await` you are really using strictly for synchronization.
 In order to read somebody's state, you do not need that.
-So it is a little bit different, in every way there are distinctions between the two.
+So it is a little bit different.
+In every way there are distinctions between the two.

 But yeah, hot code loading.
 Sure.
 Change the behaviors as they are running, no problem.

-When you do a hot code load like that, `render-ant` is a Var, right?
+[Audience member: When you do a hot code load like that, `render-ant` is a Var, right?]

 Yes.

-And you are changing the binding of the Var when the compiler recompiles the byte code?
+[Audience member: And you are changing the binding of the Var when the compiler recompiles the byte code?]

 Correct.
 That is one of the reasons why Vars are mutable at the root, globally, so that you can redefine functions.

+[Time 2:24:08]

-What if two people were trying to do that in the same thing?
+[Audience member: What if two people were trying to do that in the same thing?]

 Don't do that.